Psychotherapy is sometimes called "the talking cure."

 The therapist works with the client to confront and challenge inappropriate thoughts by encouraging different ways of viewing a situation.

-Cognitive therapy can help in treating post-traumatic stress disorder (PTSD).
+Cognitive therapy can help in treating conditions such as post-traumatic stress disorder (PTSD).

 Cognitive behavioral therapy (CBT) pairs cognitive with behavioral therapy, to address both thoughts and behaviors.